Magic Mountain (California): Nike missile site (1955–1963)

 In 1955, Magic Mountain was selected by Project Nike to be an Integrated Fire Control (IFC) targeting site for Nike Ajax missiles as part of the Los Angeles Defense Area.
 The land surrounding the mountain was acquired by the Army Corps of Engineers from the US Forest Service following the signing of a special use permit on October 17, 1955.
 Construction included the improvement of the access road to the peak from Bear Divide, installation of water infrastructure, and construction of a transmission line.
 These projects, along with the IFC technology itself, were completed by the end of 1956 and the base was given the designation LA-98-C. The missile launch site itself was constructed in Lang, just east of Canyon Country.

 Army housing for the families of soldiers stationed at Magic Mountain (as well as nearby Los Pinetos) was completed in Sand Canyon in 1959.
 The site atop Magic Mountain was operational from 1957 until 1961, when the missile launch site at Lang was upgraded to use Nike Hercules missiles but control was transferred to another nearby IFC site.
 Both sites were considered for addition to the National Register of Historic Places, but the degradation of the sites led to them being passed over.

 Marquardt Corporation laboratory (1964–1970)

+A test cell located at the Marquardt laboratory, seen no later than June 1969.

 The former IFC site was transferred back to the US Forest Service after 1962, before being leased out to the Marquardt Corporation, who constructed their Rocket Test Laboratory on the peak.
 They chose this site to test "highly reactive or toxic propellants" at a safe distance from the populated areas their existing test sites were located in, such as Saugus and Van Nuys.
 The lab was dedicated on October 30, 1964.
 While in operation, various tests were conducted at the site as part of the Apollo program.

 In December 1967, three residents of the San Fernando Valley died in a plane crash on the mountainside.